pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ## Implementations and Use Cases

+Below we list some proposed implementations in various emitter targets.
+These are meant to be illustrative of the effects of the `@throws` and `@handles` decorators, and are not proposing any of the specific syntax or implementation shown below.

 ### HTTP/REST/OpenAPI

 In a typical HTTP/REST API where operations are represented by endpoints, the `@throws` decorator can provide more accurate return types for operations that contain properties that may fail.